 HMAS Sydney was involved in some interesting engagements.

-Under her innovative commander, Captain Dumaresq, Sydney fought a running duel with German submarines and a Zeppelin in May 1917.
+Under her innovative commander, Captain Dumaresq, Sydney fought a running duel with German submarines and a Zeppelin on May 4th 1917.

 In August 1917 Sydney had an overhaul.
 She was fitted out with the latest equipment, including a revolving aircraft launching platform (the 1st to be installed on an Australian warship), and a new tripod mast, now a permanent memorial at Bradley’s Head.